emacs-mirror/emacs/mps/manual/source/guide/lang.rst

        as possible.

     3. If your reference is :term:`tagged <tagged reference>`, you must remove the tag before fixing it.
-(The same consideration applies to any form of alteration of the reference, not just tagging.)
+(This is not quite true, but see :ref:`topic-scanning-tag` for the full story.)

     4. The "fix" operation may update the reference.
 So if your reference is tagged, you must make sure that the tag is